 Your brownies are done when a toothpick inserted in the center comes out with some sticky crumbs on it.
 Let the brownies cool for at least 30 minutes before cutting into them.

 How do you cut brownies cleanly?
 Let them cool.
 Warm brownies fall apart easily.
 Use a warm knife and clean it in between cuts.
 Or chill them in the refrigerator before cutting them.

 Now I tried my hardest to just make the brownies plain.
 I figured what kid doesn’t like chocolate chips.
 And powdered sugar is surely plain enough.

 Oh no, I heard all about it from my kids.
-They still want the plain chewy brownies.
-I guess chocolate chips and powdered sugar are not plain enough.
-They did say they were the best brownies ever, but they requested another pan without any mix-ins.
+They still want the plain, chewy brownies.
+I guess chocolate chips and powdered sugar are just not plain enough.
+They did say they were the best brownies ever, but they requested another pan WITHOUT any mix-ins.

 More brownie dessert recipes you might like:

 - Peanut Butter Truffle Brownies

 - Zebra Brownies